docsforadobe/after-effects-plugin-guide/docs/effect-basics/PF_OutData.rst

 PF_OutFlags
 ================================================================================

 These flags communicate capability and status information to After Effects.
 In previous versions they were also used to send rudimentary messages, e.g. refresh the UI, send an error message.

 These capabilities have been supplanted by function suites, and all new messaging functions will come in that format.
-However, capability flags are still contained in the `PiPL <#_bookmark55>`__.
+However, capability flags are still contained in the :ref:`PiPL <intro/pipl-resources>`.

 Update both the PiPL and your source code when you make a change.
 Many of these flags can be changed during an After Effects session.

 +------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |                    **Flag**                    |                                                                         **Indicates**                                                                          |